 8. Black Tan & Bluetick Beagle

 Though not as popular as other colors, the black tan and bluetick Beagle is an awesome color combo.
 It’s truly a unique color combination, but still recognized by most of the kennel clubs.
-The “tick” refers to “freckles” on the coat of the dog.
+The “tick” refers to freckles on the coat of the dog.

 It’s worth noting that the ticking (freckles) usually don’t start developing until 3 weeks after birth.
 In some cases, it may take much longer for the bluetick to appear.
 Just be cautious if a breeder is trying to sell you extra on a young ticked pup.

 The Other Colors of Beagles